00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 Usage of Google Play Games features within ShatteredPD requires that Google Play Services and Google Play Games be installed on a user's device.
 Data is reported though these applications, which are governed by [Google's Privacy Policies](https://policies.google.com/privacy).

 ShatteredPD uses Google Play Games Services to offer the following optional features:
-- Cloud-based save game backup using a user's Google Drive storage.
+- Cloud-based save game backup via a user's Google Drive storage.
-- Achievements unlocked via Google Play Games.
+- Achievements via Google Play Games.

 Neither of these features provide any information to Shattered Pixel.
 The exchange of data is purely between the user and Google.